Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Cleaning up
 ------------

-Whenever the program ends, we want to call :code:`CANHardwareInterface::stop();` to clean up the hardware layer and stop the threads we started with :code:`CANHardwareInterface::start();`.
+Whenever the program ends, we want to call :code:`isobus::CANHardwareInterface::stop();` to clean up the hardware layer and stop the threads we started with :code:`isobus::CANHardwareInterface::start();`.

-Additionally, we want to call :code:`CANHardwareInterface::stop();` if the user presses control+c (user sends a SIGINT signal to our program).
+Additionally, we want to call :code:`isobus::CANHardwareInterface::stop();` if the user presses control+c (user sends a SIGINT signal to our program).
 So let's add a little signal handler that'll gracefully clean up if that happens.

 Make sure to include `csignal`.